neurosim/DNN_NeuroSim_V2.1/README.md

 **_X.
 Peng, S. Huang, Y. Luo, X. Sun and S. Yu, ※DNN+NeuroSim: An End-to-End Benchmarking Framework for Compute-in-Memory Accelerators with Versatile Device Technologies, *§ IEEE International Electron Devices Meeting (IEDM)*, 2019._**

-If you have logistic questions or comments on the model, please contact [Prof. Shimeng Yu](mailto:shimeng.yu@ece.gatech.edu), and if you have technical questions or comments, please contact [Xiaochen Peng](mailto:xpeng76@gatech.edu) or [Shanshi Huang](mailto:shuang406@gatech.edu).
+If you have logistic questions or comments on the model, please contact :man: [Prof. Shimeng Yu](mailto:shimeng.yu@ece.gatech.edu), and if you have technical questions or comments, please contact :woman: [Xiaochen Peng](mailto:xpeng76@gatech.edu) or :woman: [Shanshi Huang](mailto:shuang406@gatech.edu).

 ## File lists